KaustubhCode/ChatApp/README.md

 - For connecting to server on known IP with different modes:  `java -cp class: TCPClient (mode) (username) (server_ip)`
 > java -cp class: TCPClient 3 User01 localhost

+Alternatively, go to class directory in project folder and run the following

+> java ServerChat 3